 It doesn't count as a “personal item,” but it's still an extra bag I needed to carry through airports.

-After a few trips, I invested in a travel-size CPAP machine that is small enough to fit in a daypack.
+After several trips, I invested in a travel-size CPAP machine small enough to fit in a daypack.

-As I've become comfortable with the device, I've realized it doesn't have too significant an impact on my travels.
+As I've become comfortable with the device, I've realized it doesn't significantly impact my travels.

-However, I think it spells the end of my staying in hostel dorms.
+However, I think it spells the end of my staying in the hostel dorms.

-In the future, if I stay in a hostel, it'll be in a private room so as not to disturb others.
+In the future, if I stay in a hostel, it'll be in a private room to avoid disturbing others.

-I'd been exchanging messages with Kel through a dating site for over a month, but we'd kept it light.
+I'd exchanged messages with Kel through a dating site for over a month, but we'd kept it light.